 Why Consider Treatment at Greenleaf Behavioral Health Hospital

-Oftentimes, an inpatient treatment program that specializes in treating IED can be one of the most beneficial ways of getting help.
-When arriving at an inpatient treatment center, individuals will partake in a thorough evaluation to help rule out any potential medical causes for the aggressive behavior and then determine the best course of action to take in order to ensure that their needs are fully met.
+Oftentimes, a treatment center or hospital that specializes in treating IED can be one of the most beneficial ways of getting help.
+When arriving at a treatment center, individuals will partake in a thorough evaluation to help rule out any potential medical causes for the aggressive behavior and then determine the best course of action to take in order to ensure that their needs are fully met.
 Additionally, an inpatient program can provide medication management, which can help some of the symptoms of IED subside by stabilizing an individual’s mood.

 At Greenleaf Behavioral Health Hospital, we recognize the tumultuous path that individuals often take as they seek out recovery, and it is our mission to accept the responsibility as the destination of that long journey.
-We are committed to giving one hundred percent of ourselves in effort and training to become experts in our field.
-Our mission is to provide exceptional treatment and therapeutic programming in a safe environment, sending our clients from our door onto the path of lifelong healing.
+As a leading IED treatment center, we are committed to giving one hundred percent of ourselves in effort and training to become experts in our field.
+Our mission is to provide exceptional treatment in a safe environment, sending our clients from our door onto the path of lifelong healing.

 Types of Treatment offered at Greenleaf Behavioral Health Hospital

-Upon arrival at Greenleaf, each client will complete an initial assessment, which will then be reviewed by one of our psychiatrists in order to confirm admission.
+Upon arrival at our treatment center, each client will complete an initial assessment, which will then be reviewed by one of our psychiatrists in order to confirm admission.
 This evaluation will give us a clear understanding of the person’s presenting concerns, including the presence of any co-occurring disorders.
-Our programs are designed to meet the individual needs of our clients through a comprehensive and compassionate approach that is led by a team of highly trained psychiatrists and mental health professionals.
+Our treatment is designed to meet the individual needs of our clients through a comprehensive and compassionate approach that is led by a team of highly trained psychiatrists and mental health professionals.
 Some the treatment methods we employ here at Greenleaf Behavioral Health Hospital include:

 Medication management: Depending upon an individual’s needs, treatment plans may include the use of medication; however, the use of such is always determined on a case-by-case basis.
 All individuals who do take medication will meet with a psychiatrist daily for medication management.